Debanshusam/lfcs/EssentialCommands.md

     `tar X<(ls | file -f - | grep -i MPEG | cut -d: -f 1) -c -f file.tar *`

     Exclude file MPEG from content of file.tar

+  * tar -cvf prep1.tar --remove-files *

+    archives the contents of the directory into a tar ball and deletes the contents of the directory.